-Despite the traditional and rural name, many of the Italian agriturismi are designed for welcoming foreign tourists looking for a holiday in the Italian countryside, but with luxury facilities.
+Despite the traditional and rural name, many of the Italian agriturismi are designed to welcome foreign tourists who like the idea of a holiday in the Italian countryside, but prefer luxury facilities.

-From the 1950s to the 1970s, traditional small-scale agriculture in Italy became less and less profitable and farmers left their farmhouses searching for a job in the big cities.
+From the 1950s to the 1970s, traditional small-scale agriculture in Italy became less and less profitable and farmers left their farmhouses to search for work in the big cities.
 However, agricultural traditions are of great significance to the Italians, mostly appreciated for the small-scale production of food such as cheese, wine and olives.

 The current agricultural estate is organic certified and includes an area of 270 hectares, about 650 acres: two-thirds of them are woods, the rest is cultivated.
 The annual crops include wheat, sunflowers, alfalfa, canola, and others, depending on the year.
 A part of the land is planted in olive groves.
 The lands of Montalto are also used for honey production by local beekeepers.